Into the blue

-Precise optoelectronics, powerful software and the characteristic blue light projection: these things increase the appeal of GOM's optical 3D coordinate measuring machines.
+Precise optoelectronics, powerful software and iconic blue light projection: these elements increase the appeal of GOM's optical 3D coordinate measuring machines.
 When working with the ATOS system, engineers will be fascinated by this state-of-the-art technology in industrial 3D scanning.

 The process described above generates a complete measuring data set from detailed 3D coordinates in a very short time.
 All sensors of the ATOS product family are based on this technology and mode of operation.
 It is hardly surprising that they are gradually replacing conventional tactile measuring machines and gauges: They are faster, easier to operate and provide more-detailed data and make it easier to interpret them.
 As such, they are already at home in many areas of industry, where they are used for the inspection of sheet metal, tools, molds, prototypes and injection-molded or die-cast parts.